dwavesystems/dwave-ocean-sdk/overview/stack.rst

   Ocean Software Stack

-As shown in the :ref:`fig_stack` graphic, it is helpful to think of the Ocean tools and the context in which they operate as being divided into in the following layers of functionality:
+The :ref:`fig_stack` graphic above divides Ocean software and its context into the following layers of functionality:

 * Compute Resources